 Today's economy revolves around data.
 Data sharing has a key role to play in business processes across the enterprise, from product development and internal operations to customer experience and compliance.
 More and more, organizations must exchange data with their business units, customers, suppliers and partners.
 Security is critical.
 And yet, efficiency and immediate accessibility are equally important.
 To be truly data-driven, organizations need a better way to share data.
-Gartner predicts that by 2023, organizations that promote data sharing will outperform their peers on most business value metrics.
-Where data sharing was once considered optional, it is now fundamental.
+Where data sharing was once considered optional, it's now fundamental.
 More organizations are investing in streamlining internal and external data sharing across the value chain.
 But they still face major roadblocks - from human inhibition to legacy solutions to vendor lock-in.